deckhouse/sds-local-volume/docs/README.md

 ### Selects the method to clean the volume before deleting the PV

-Files with user data may remain on the volume being deleted and may be available to other clients to which the PV is allocated.

-You can prevent this by configuring a file cleanup procedure before deleting the PV.
-To do this, use the `volumeCleanup` parameter.
+When deleting files, the operating system does not physically delete the contents, but only marks the corresponding blocks as “free”.
+If a new volume receives physical blocks previously used by another volume, the previous user's data may remain in them.

+This is possible, for example, in the following case:

+- user №1 placed files in the volume requested from StorageClass 1 and on node 1 (no matter in “Block” or “Filesystem” mode);
+- user №1 deleted the files and the volume;
+- the physical blocks it occupied become “free” but not wiped;
+- user №2 requested a new volume from StorageClass 1 and on node 1 in “Block” mode;
+- there is a risk that some or all of the blocks previously occupied by user №1 will be reallocated to user №2;
+- in which case user №2 has the ability to recover user №1's data.

+### Thick volumes

+The `volumeCleanup` parameter is provided to prevent leaks through thick volumes.
-It allows you to select the method of cleaning the volume before deleting the PV.
+It allows to select the volume cleanup method before deleting the PV.

-Possible values of the `volumeCleanup` parameter:

-- Parameter not specified - the volume will not be cleaned after PV deletion.
-There is no guarantee of deletion or non-deletion: data may be deleted or data may remain after PV deletion.
+Allowed values:

+- parameter not specified — do not perform any additional actions when deleting a volume.
+The data may be available to the next user;

 - `RandomFillSinglePass` - the volume will be overwritten with random data once before deletion.
-Using this option is not recommended for solid-state drives as it reduces the lifespan of the drive.
+Use of this option is not recommended for solid-state drives as it reduces the lifespan of the drive.

 - `RandomFillThreePass` - the volume will be overwritten with random data three times before deletion.
-This option is not recommended for solid-state drives as it reduces the lifespan of the drive.
+Use of this option is not recommended for solid-state drives as it reduces the lifespan of the drive.

 - `Discard` - all blocks of the volume will be marked as free using the `discard` system call before deletion.
 This option is only applicable to solid-state drives.

 Most modern solid-state drives ensure that a `discard` marked block will not return previous data when read.
 This makes the `Discard' option the most effective way to prevent leakage when using solid-state drives.
 However, clearing a cell is a relatively long operation, so it is performed in the background by the device.
 In addition, many drives cannot clear individual cells, only groups - pages.
 Because of this, not all drives guarantee immediate unavailability of the freed data.
 In addition, not all drives that do guarantee this keep the promise.
 If the device does not guarantee Deterministic TRIM (DRAT), Deterministic Read Zero after TRIM (RZAT) and is not tested, then it is not recommended.

+### Thin volumes

+When a thin-pool block is released via `discard` by the guest operating system, this command is forwarded to the device.
+If a hard disk drive is used or if there is no `discard` support from the solid-state drive, the data may remain on the thin-pool until such a block is used again.
+However, users are only given access to thin volumes, not the thin-pool itself.
+They can only retrieve a volume from the pool, and the thin volumes are nulled for the thin-pool block on new use, preventing leakage between clients.
+This is guaranteed by setting `thin_pool_zero=1` in LVM.

 ## System requirements and recommendations